dmitrylife/psi-continuum-experiments/README.md

 ## Tidal dynamics (`tides/`)

-The `tides/` module contains a complete reproducible experiment analyzing **tidal response dynamics** using tide-gauge observations.
+The first experiment studies **ocean tidal response dynamics** using tide-gauge observations.

 Tides provide a clean macroscopic example of a system responding to external forcing (Lunar and Solar tidal potential) through